 sudo / Applications / Install \ OS \ X \ El \ Capitan.app/Contents/Resources/createinstallmedia –volume / Volumes /example –Applicationpath / Applications / Install \ OS \ X \ El \ Capitan.app

 You confirm the code or its execution with the enter key.
 An admin password is then requested and entered by entering Y (as "Yes") you then confirm the desired process again.
 It can take a while; the Port but gives information about the current progress.
 If this is 100% complete, then he gives the term last Done .

 If you are really lazy, you can also boot Windows 10 via USB; with an original Windows 10 USB stick, which you can order from Amazon, among others.
-Depending on the version, that costs up to 130 euros.
+Depending on the version, this costs up to 130 euros.

 But if you want to save the money, proceed as follows when creating the Windows 10 USB stick:

 Jens has been running the blog since 2012.
-He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
-In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
-His articles deal with Apple products, news from the world of drones or solutions for current bugs.
+He acts as Sir Apfelot for his readers and helps them with technical problems.
+In his spare time he rides electric unicycles, takes photos (preferably with the iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
+His articles deal with Apple products, news from the world of drones or solutions to current bugs.